rdwr3r/Health_Insurance_Sim/README.md

  - Add a feature to set fixed events across all sims.
 For example, if you have a recurring physical therapy appointment that's (relatively) deterministic: you know you're going to go once a month for 6 months.
 It would be helpful to be able to set this as a fixed occurrence in all iterations of the sim instead of having the sim run probabilities for this.
  - Add flags for HSA-eligible plans and account for the tax benefits in the costs (see "recommendations" for workaround until this is implemented).
+ - Plotting costs (and events) over time, both for individual sims (or spans of sims) as well as the mean across all sims.
- - Add features to plot costs over time (average, and across all simulations), and statistics on monthly cash flows (what if you can't afford a $10,000 bill one month, even if the policy theoretically has the lowest costs across the year?)
+ - Report statistics on monthly cash flows (what if you can't afford a $10,000 bill one month, even if the policy theoretically has the lowest costs across the year?)
  - Improvements to runtime: I don't believe there's a way to actually reduce the Order of the sim processing, but enhancements in parallelization or other efficiencies that even marginally improve runtime are the subject of future development.
- - Plotting costs (and events) over time, both for individual sims (or spans of sims) as well as the mean across all sims.

 ### Contributing